-The school works fully with The Special Educational Needs and Disability Code of Practice: 0 to 25 Years.
+The school works fully with The Special Educational Needs and Disability Code of Practice: 0 to 25 Years and the Special Educational Needs and Disabilities (SEND) and Alternative Provision (AP) Improvement Plan Right Support, Right Place, Right Time March 2023

-It is the intention of Overstone Park School to provide a high quality inclusive experience for every student in the school.
+It is the intention of Overstone Park School to provide a high-quality inclusive experience for every student in the school.
 The Leadership of the school have high aspirations in relation to outcomes for students with additional or special educational needs.

 This is to ensure that students who attend our school achieve their best, become confident individuals living fulfilling lives and make a successful transition into adulthood whether this is in the form of employment, further education or training.
 We have a duty to provide appropriate SEN provision for children and young people in order to meet their needs.
 It is also our duty to 'make reasonable adjustments for disabled children and young people, to support medical conditions and to inform parents and young people if SEN provision is made for them.'
 We must ensure that under no circumstance will we directly or indirectly discriminate against, harass or victimise disabled children or young people.